Likaxy/excel-agent-skills/notes/when-full-surface.md

-When to keep full tool list in context: exploration, many one-off ops, need full param docs in one shot.
+Keep the full tool list when you're exploring or doing lots of one-off stuff and need the full param docs in one shot.

-When minimal + run is better: known workflows, few ops per turn, token budget tight.
-Deterministic: same args → same output.
-Easier to debug: run script, see stdout.
+Use minimal + run when the workflow is known, you only need a few ops per turn, or you're tight on tokens.
+Same args in gives you same output.
+Easier to debug too: run the script, look at stdout.